prashantuu/FileFlow/README.md

 ```

 ## 💡 Why This Project
- to explore event-driven architecture, file system monitoring, and handling real-world issues like file stability, concurrency,external API integration and blah blah waste of time.
+ to explore event-driven architecture, file system monitoring, and handling real-world issues like file stability, concurrency and external API integration.

 ## 🤖 AI Assistance

-ofc i used chatgpt and Gemini, this is my first ever project and i don't have any mentor who would told me about Structure of a Projects and stuff
+ofc i used chatgpt and Gemini, as i don't have any mentor who would teach me about Structure of a Project and stuff

 This project was developed with the assistance of AI as a learning and productivity tool.